Updated: Feb 20, 2022

 4. You can tell the teacher about your health issues. #safe

 Not all asanas are for everyone.
 Health issues could be minor, it does not have to be a broken knee or a tumour to talk to the teacher.
-Migraine, low or high blood pressure, diabetes, irregular periods, period pains, asthma, snoring, backaches, fatigue, flat foot, varicose veins, indigestion, giddiness, old injures etc. are some health issues which are partially or completely curable by Yoga.
+Migraine, low or high blood pressure, diabetes, irregular periods, period pains, asthma, snoring, backaches, fatigue, flat foot, varicose veins, indigestion, giddiness, old injures etc. are some health issues that are partially or completely curable by Yoga.
 One can also discuss mental health issues such as stress, anxiety, depression, panic attacks, work-life imbalance, lack of focus/concentration, etc.

 "Yoga teaches us to cure what need not be endured and endure what cannot be cured"